-Your Bioidentical Hormone Replacement Therapy specialist, Anna Marie Wysynski, M.D. may choose to use one or several types of Bioidentical Hormones based on your symptoms and your initial response to the therapy.
+Your Bioidentical Hormone Replacement Therapy specialist, Dr. Anna Maria Wysynski may choose to use one or several types of Bioidentical Hormones based on your symptoms and your initial response to the therapy.

 There are several estrogens produced by the human female.
 The production of estrogen drops rapidly between age 40 and age 50 and is responsible for hot flashes, night sweats, depression, and a low sex drive.
 There are tremendous benefits in replacing estrogen past menopause.
 Those women not replacing estrogen are far more likely to become demented or develop diabetes.
 These poor ladies are also more likely to get heart disease, osteoporosis, urogenital atrophy, urinary incontinence, painful intercourse, and die 5-6 years earlier than those who replace their estrogen.